Frequently Asked Questions

 the United States?

-A: Americans wishing to support our work with $1000 or more may donate through Tides Foundation and receive a U.S. 501(c)(3) official donation receipt that can be used for income tax purposes.
-Related forms: About donating through Tides, Letter for Americans donating by check, Letter for Americans donating shares
+A: Americans wishing to support our work with $1000 or more may donate through Tides Foundation (see our donation page) and receive a U.S. 501(c)(3) official donation receipt that can be used for income tax purposes.
+And we would be happy to recommend U.S. conservation organizations worthy of your support — just about this.

 Q: I'm making a donation on someone else's